jsterlibs/api/README.md

 dummy cerficate first using your browser.
 Otherwise it might not work as expected.

+You will also need to define backend/config.js that contains exports.APIKEY = 'some value'.
+This will be used for authentication in combination with SSL.
+You will need to provide the key as a request parameter (apikey='some value').

 ### Usage

 /libraries, /tags, /licenses.
 Ie. GET /libraries returns a list of all